Please refer to the sidebar menu.

 The term HMSs is used here simply as an abbreviation for the words hypermobility syndromes when we are talking about all the disorders associated with hypermobility, and is not used as a diagnostic term in its own right.

-Please note some of these pages are currently being updated throughout 2013-14.
-If you would like to suggest any topics for inclusion then please do contact us
+Please note some of these pages are currently being updated.
+If you would like to suggest any topics for inclusion then please do let us know through our ‘contact us’ page on the website.

-Many aspects of the management of hypermobility syndrome are covered in the HMSA booklet “A Guide to Living with Hypermobility Syndrome” which is available, alongside other booklets and books in the HMSA Shop
+Many aspects of management are covered in the HMSA booklet “A Guide to Living with Hypermobility Syndrome” which is available, alongside other booklets and books in the HMSA Shop

 There are also a number of recorded presentations from the HMSA Residential 2012 available to purchase as one DVD in HMSA Apparel